marklogic-community/RunDMC/apidoc/setup/README_FOR_NIGHTLY_BUILD.txt

      the filesystem directory containing the "pubs" for this version, (e.g., /space/elenz/MarkLogic_5_pubs)

+     Also, the assumption is that the zip file of all docs has the same name as the directory, plus ".zip".
+     (e.g., /space/elenz/MarkLogic_5_pubs/MarkLogic_5_pubs.zip).

    help-xsd-dir
      the filesystem "Config" directory containing the XSD files for this version (for extracting the admin help content)